dk949/elixir-hpc/README.md

 This project explores the use of Elixir in HPC (and my process of learning Elixir 🙂)

-For now the `nx_stencil` file can be executed with (no timing has been implemented yet)
+For now the `nx_stencil.ex` file can be executed with (no timing has been implemented yet)

 ```sh